teju85/blog/src/_posts/2018-01-15-computational-neuroscience.markdown

 ### IM of RFs
 - efficient coding hypothesis (EC)
-  - goal is to represent images as faithfully and efficiently as possible using neurons with RF_i
+  - goal is to represent images as faithfully and efficiently as possible using neurons with $$RF_i$$
   - I = image, I' = reconstructed image, $$r_i$$ = neural responses
   - I' = $$\sum_i (RF_i * r_i)$$
   - what are the $$RF_i$$ that minimize $$\|I-I'\|^2$$ and are as independent as possible?